xifu-irap/dmx-NGL-fw/README.md

       + Parameter **end**:
          * Value *W*: wait the end of EP command transmit before handle a new command script
          * Value *N*: no wait time

+   - Command CCPE **clock_report** : Enable the display in result file of the report about the check clock parameters
+      + Parameter **clock_report** : clock parameters report select (see 6 on check clock parameters enable description)

    - Command CDIS **discrete_r** **value**: check discrete input